-- 1. Analyze and solve the DC and AC circuits using network theorems and mathematical tools. - 2.
-Apply the knowledge of the time domain and frequency domain characteristics of electrical circuits for design. - 3.
-Design and synthesis two port networks.
+- 1. Analyze and solve the basic circuits using mesh and node analysis - 2.
+Analyze and solve the DC and AC circuits using network theorems and mathematical tools - 3.
+Apply the knowledge of the time domain and frequency domain characteristics of electrical circuits for design - 4.
+Apply Laplace Transform for circuit analysis - 5.
+Design and synthesis two port networks